 To enter the realm of active imagination, Jung learned how to turn off consciousness and enter an altered state, similar to the experience of taking a psychedelic drug like psilocybin, DMT, LSD, or mescaline.

-Other methods for entering an altered state include self-calming techniques (deep breathing) or Eastern meditation practices, especially yoga, which are specifically designed from ancient times to open channels of communication with the intermediary world.
+Other methods for entering an altered state include self-calming techniques (deep breathing) or Eastern meditation practices, such as practiced in yoga, which are specifically designed from ancient times to open channels of communication with the intermediary world.

 Have your faculty or students been practicing meditation techniques that place them in an altered state of consciousness?